replicate/keepsake/README.md

 ### Commit to Git, after the fact

-There's no need to carefully commit everything to Git.
-Replicate lets you get back to any point you called `experiment.checkpoint()`, so you can commit to Git once you've found something that works.
+If you eventually want to store your code on Git, there's no need to commit everything as you go.
+Replicate lets you get back to any point you called `experiment.checkpoint()` so, you can commit to Git once you've found something that works.

 ```shell-session
 $ replicate checkout f81069d